persteenolsen/angular-14-example-gh-pages/README.md

 # Functionality of the Web App

+- The Web API was made without the ASP.NET Core Identity using custom JWT middleware
 - JWT authentication with refresh tokens
-- The Web API including the Authentication is made without the ASP.NET Core Identity
 - Refresh token rotation
 - Revoked token reuse detection
 - Email sign up and verification